joaoalonsocasella/joaoalonsocasella/README.md

 - 🎓 &nbsp; I have a Bachelor's Degree in Economics at <a href="https://www.insper.edu.br/">Insper</a>.
 - 🔭 &nbsp; I'm currently working on a lot of things.
 - 🌱 &nbsp; I'm currently learning <b>AI and statistical models/applications, Business Intelligence and DevOps</b>
-- 💬 &nbsp; Ask me about Reinforcement Learning, Time Series, Economic Research
+- 💬 &nbsp; Ask me about Reinforcement Learning, Time Series, Economic Research, QGIS
 - 📫 &nbsp; How to reach me j.casella2002@gmail.com
-- ⚡ &nbsp; Fun fact: I love music
+- ⚡ &nbsp; Fun fact: I love music and am currently developing a multiplayer game in Unity with my brother

 <h3> 🛠 &nbsp;Tech Stack</h3>